 Similar to how sugars produced anywhere in the colon can be found at the rectum, sugars from uterine cells can be found at the cervix, which is the opening of the uterus.

-Pap smears evaluate for cervical cancer, but not uterine cancer.
+Pap smears evaluate for cervical cancer, however pap smears seldom detect uterine cancer.

 If uterine clinical testing for the altered sugar has anywhere near the accuracy as shown in the lab tests, then pap smears could be used to check for both cervical and uterine cancers.